z3by/block-merge-commits-action/README.md

 ## How it works

-If any commit message in the pull request starts with `Merge branch!` the check status will be set to `error`.
+If any commit message in the pull request starts with `Merge branch` the check status will be set to `error`.

 ## Usage